Adreet21/Hockey-match-predictor/README.md

 `$ python3 app.py`

 ### 6. Start frontend
-In a separate terminal navigate to the client dictionary and execute:
+In a separate terminal navigate to the client dictionary and execute:<br/>
 `$ npm run dev`

 ## Demo video on YouTube